 The Ohio club has failed to maintain the barbed wire and it is now falling off the fences and is completely rusted.
 Our housing complex, which abuts the course, has repeatedly asked for its removal.
 We are obviously concerned about the danger to children and pets from both the barbs and rust.

 We recently built a new home and took possession in Dec 2018.
 The blueprints for this home show a well basement exit with stairs "exiting to grade".
 The new home builder made a mistake when pouring the concrete steps and they now exit about 20 inches above the grade.
-The builder is unable to raise...
+The builder is unable...
 Read more »

 I believe that you have a breach of contract.
 However, your damages maybe severely limited by the diminution of fair market value.
 The damages would be the cost to correct or cure, but those damages are limited by the amount that the fair market value of your home is diminished by the failure to...Read more »